envycontent/haiku-user-manual/content/Add__Edit_Contact_Details.rst

 ======================================================================================================

-.. note:: these user guides are being phased out and replaced with the guides on `Haiku Knowledge Base <https://fry-it.atlassian.net/wiki/display/HKB/Haiku+Knowledge+Base>`_
+.. note:: These user guides are being phased out and replaced with the guides on `Haiku Knowledge Base <https://fry-it.atlassian.net/wiki/display/HKB/Haiku+Knowledge+Base>`_

 Shows you how to change the contact details on a research group page.
 You need to log in first.
 If you are unsure how to do this go to **Log in to your site with single sign on** guide in the Getting Started section.